andreasronge/dev-happiness-elixir/why.md

 But I don't have 2,277,845 TCP connections or need distributed computing

-## OTP/Beam is very useful

-* Great peformance is always welcome
-* Tools/Libraries uses it, e.g ExUnit
+## Why you should care

+* Peformance, e.g.
+  * better performance => simpler design
+* Concurrency/Scalability/fault tolerance
-  * run concurrent tests,
+  * Used everywhere: e.g. run concurrent isolated tests
-  * make sure they run in isolation etc.
+  * actor model
+* OTP design and ecosystem
-* OTP ecosystem - how to distribute/config/assemble/reuse software
+  * how to distribute/config/assemble/reuse software

-* Simplicity, everything runs in a process with message passing
+Simplicity

 ## What is Elixir ?